Hi. I’m Becca Freeman, a California-born fiber artist based in Queenstown, New Zealand.

 My pieces are meditations on color, texture, and movement, often manifesting as landscapes or seascapes.
 I explore both subtle transitions and bold contrasts, experimenting with scale and engaging each fiber in multiple ways to uncover what it ‘wants to be.’

 The unique qualities of Otago's sunlight and shadow profoundly influence my work.
 I am also captivated by the interplay between microenvironments—like delicate mounds of moss—and the monumental expanses of mountains and lakes.
-Through my art, I strive to evoke a sense of movement and perhaps, surprise.

 I am a member of the Queenstown Arts Society and Creative Fibre.
+My work has been exhibited at Te Atamira and is held in private collections globally.